Please always make flexible travel and accommodation arrangements.

-You can get more information about train travel options directly from the main travel operators’ websites or on the platform Trainline.
+You can get more information about train travel options directly from the main travel operators’ websites or on the platform Trainline

 Train station assistance

-Strasbourg-Entzheim Airport, located just 18km away from Strasbourg, is linked by daily direct flights to many European cities and neighbouring countries.
-A shuttle train connects the airport to the Strasbourg Gare Centrale, it is only a 8 minute ride and the average cost for a one-way trip is 2,90€.
+Strasbourg-Entzheim Airport, located just 10km away from Strasbourg, is linked by daily direct flights to many European cities and neighbouring countries.
+An 8-minute shuttle ride connects the airport to Strasbourg Gare Centrale, and the average cost of a one-way trip is 3,10€.

 Shuttle buses from neighbouring airports